-Micrograph of sperm cell from showing, x 250, (b) Photo of a that produces sperm di
+Micrograph of sperm cell from showing, x 250, (b) Photo of a that produces sperm di the centre of the flagellum and nine pairs occur in a ring around centre pair.

 Some algae, water molds and animals also have flagellated sperm cells.
 Certain water molds and algae have other kinds of cells that also swim by flagella.